Surya-ram/BASIC-ANDROID-_EX_01/README.md

 # BASIC-ANDROID-_EX_01

-# Ex.No:1 Implementation of a Hello world Activity using all lifecycles methods using Android Studio.
+# BASIC-ANDROID-_EX_01_Implementation of a Hello world Activity using all lifecycles methods using Android Studio.
-## AIM:
+# AIM:
 To create Hello world Activity using all lifecycles methods to display messages using android studio.

-## EQUIPMENTS REQUIRED:
+# EQUIPMENTS REQUIRED:
 Android Studio(Min. required Artic Fox)

-## ALGORITHM:
+# ALGORITHM:
 Step 1: Open Android Stdio and then click on File -> New -> New project.

 Step 2: Then type the Application name as HelloWorld and click Next.